RedisGrafana/grafana-plugin-stats/README.md

 ## What is the Redis Data Source for Grafana?

-If you’re not familiar with Grafana, it’s a very popular tool used to build dashboards to monitor applications, infrastructures, and software components.
 The Redis Data Source for Grafana is a plug-in that allows users to connect to the Redis database and build dashboards in Grafana to easily monitor Redis data.
 It provides an out-of-the-box predefined dashboard, but also lets you build customized dashboards tuned to your specific needs.

 ## Learn more